-Time off to vote is subject to the employer.
-Oregon state law does not require employers to grant time off to vote for employees.
+Time off to vote is subject to the employer, there is no requirement for employers to grant time off to vote for employees.

 Ballots will be mailed any time between 14 to 18 days before the election.
 After it is voted, the ballot may be mailed or hand-delivered to the county election office.
 In order to be counted, the ballot must be received by the county election office or designated drop site no later than 8:00 pm on Election Day.
 Postmarks do not count.